The ladies singles tournament was a great success. Watch the photo and news sections for pictures and information.

 CHECK THE PHOTO SECTION FOR ACTION, WINNERS AND MORE!

-THANKS TO BOB BROWNELL FOR AN EXCELLENT JOB OF ORGANIZING THE TENNIS AND CHRIS TOLLEY FOR SUPPLYING WINNERS WITH WINE WHICH WAS GREATLY APPRECIATED.
+THANKS TO BOB BROWNELL FOR AN EXCELLENT JOB OF ORGANIZING THE TENNIS WITH HELP FROM HIS WIFE sHARON, KEN NAYLOR FOR ARRANGING MUCH OF THE MECHANICS OF THE CLUB INCLUDING TIEING BACK THE WIND SCREENS AND PUTTING UP BANNERS AND A FLAG, AND CHRIS TOLLEY FOR SUPPLYING WINNERS WITH WINE WHICH WAS GREATLY APPRECIATED.

 Playmate Halfvolley Portable Ball Machine